Chapter Seven: The Ravellers

 “Okay, fine.”
 Right, this was one of the things Yali had warned me about.
 She’d said I shouldn’t encourage Justicar to think about me attacking her.
 I decided to shut up.
 Justicar seemed satisfied with that, which was… both frustrating and a relief, I guess.
 I didn’t like letting her win, but if she just stayed out of the way and kept thinking annoying things all by herself, that wasn’t my biggest problem.

 It was pretty irritating having her around, though.
 Even when she “slept”, she stayed sitting up, with her eyes open, keeping an eye on me.
 She didn’t take off her armor, either.
-I couldn’t just go to bed with her watching me like that, so I ended up sleeping sitting up too, staring right back at her.
-We sat that way for the whole “night”, and my eyes got to inspect Justicar’s face for longer than I would have ever wanted.
-Deep into the hours, I found myself noticing something I had missed before.
-Even though her rigid posture had seemed effortless at first, the lines in her face made her look like someone who was very, very tired.
+I couldn’t just go to bed with her watching me like that, so I slept sitting up too, staring right back at her.
+We sat that way for the whole “night”, my eyes locked onto Justicar’s face for longer than I would have ever wanted.
+And as the night wore on, I started to notice the lines in her face.
+Her rigid posture had seemed effortless at first, but now, I felt like I was looking at someone who was very, very tired.

 The days went on.
 Justicar claimed she had found evidence about the Alchemist’s location, although she couldn’t pin it down because of some sort of star resonance or something.
 And she also kept working with Yali to find our final goal – some magic portals that would take us to the next layer.
 In between that work, Yali and I tried to find time to enjoy ourselves, although it was hard to loosen up with Justicar watching us like a hawk whenever we were close to each other.